 As you can understand, this has a huge implication to SEO, because if you can supply more context and you can really meet the intent of the user's query, this can really help your page rank better.
-But more importantly, drive qualified traffic because it's going to meet the end users needs.
+But more importantly, drive qualified traffic because it's going to meet the end-users' needs.

-Now, these seem like basic questions, but you can create the right semantic connections to these questions and this will, again, have a direct impact on your site's trust, your site's authority and its reputation.
+Now, these seem like basic questions, but you can create the right semantic connections to these questions and this will, again, have a direct impact on your site's trust, your site's authority, and its reputation.
 If you're able to clearly say what you do and how it delivers value and you can back that up, that is going to translate in more qualified traffic.
-It's going to translate in better rankings if you have a lot of the other factors in place too.
+It's going to translate into better rankings if you have a lot of the other factors in place too.

 You can't just do structured data and expect everything to work.
 You also have to have an optimized on-page site.
 You need to have good off-page practices and you need to be doing all the other things as well.
 But this can really help set the right foundation to where Google fully understands who you are and what you do.

 How does structured data help?
 Let's look at this example.
 This is just a very basic example, but I think it should give a visual idea of how this works.
 A web crawler will visit a page and the web crawler starting to read the content and then it's going to look to see if it knows or understands that content.

 Here the crawlers asking the database, the search engine, "All right, this page is about Jaguars.
 What do we know about that?"
 It sends the information over and let's say the database says, "Okay, this could be an animal and it could be a car, but we're not sure you need to keep digging," so then the crawler is going to continue to read and continue to look at that content to see if it fully understands it.